llamara-ai/llamara-distro/README.md

 as well as possibly serving research findings in an accessible way to the public.

 > **NOTE:** This repository contains the LLAMARA distribution build and release pipelines only.
-> Source code for LLAMARA backend can be found at [llamara-ai/llamara-backend](https://github.com/llamara-ai/llamara-backend),
+> Source code for LLAMARA Backend can be found at [llamara-ai/llamara-backend](https://github.com/llamara-ai/llamara-backend),
-> the source code for LLAMARA frontend is currently not publicly available.
+> and the source code for LLAMARA Frontend can be found at [llamara-ai/llamara-frontend](https://github.com/llamara-ai/llamara-frontend).

-LLAMARA Distribution is a ready-to-use build of LLAMARA backend that includes LLAMARA frontend as well.
+LLAMARA Distribution is a ready-to-use build of LLAMARA Backend that includes LLAMARA Frontend as well.

 It is published as a [Docker container](https://github.com/orgs/llamara-ai/packages/container/package/llamara) and can be [deployed using Docker Compose](https://github.com/llamara-ai/llamara-deployment-docker).
 You can also download the built JAR as artifact from the [CI Build](https://github.com/llamara-ai/llamara-distro/actions/workflows/build.yaml) action and from individual releases.